Using a pie chart

 Switch to View mode and hover over a pie slice to see a tooltip showing the measure value and corresponding percentage.

-As another example, if the row hierarchy added to the pie chart has multiple levels, you can drill down, drill up, or change level in the pie chart by right-clicking on a pie slice (data point) in View mode.
-(On a tablet, use long-tap in place of right-click.)
+If the row hierarchy added to the pie chart has multiple levels, you can drill down, change the level, or access other metric set functions by right-clicking (or long-tapping) on a pie slice (data point) in View mode.

 3. Re-visualize as a pie chart